jaybeeuu/rxjs-unit-testing/article.md

 Line 6 and we're done.
 I'm defining the pipeline I want to test.
 In this case, there's a single operator - [`delay`](https://rxjs.dev/api/operators/delay)
 .
-I've inlined that into my call to `expectObservable` and then called `.toBe` which takes my expected Marble diagram and performs the equality assertion on it.
+I've inlined that into my call to `expectObservable` and then called `.toBe`, which takes my expected Marble diagram, and performs the equality assertion that I passed as a callback into the `TestScheduler`.

 Easy.
 Too easy?